rootstrap/blog/content/Android App Build and Release Automation - Sebastian Lopez.md

 ##  Summary

-Much like before with iOS, we have gone through another example of how to automate our mobile app deployment using Fastlane, a powerful free tool specifically designed for this, and showcased GitHub Actions as a good CICD system that can integrate with Fastlane to trigger our pipelines automatically and in a secure environment.
+Much like before with iOS, we have gone through another example of how to automate our mobile app deployment using Fastlane, a powerful free tool specifically designed for this, and showcased GitHub Actions as a good CI/CD system that can integrate with Fastlane to trigger our pipelines automatically and in a secure environment.

 You can find complete Fastlane working examples in our Open Source boilerplate projects, [Android Base](https://github.com/rootstrap/android-base) and [React Native Base](https://github.com/rootstrap/react-native-base).